-Tario & Associates, P.S. has more than 35 years experience representing victims of drunk driving car accidents.
+Tario & Associates, P.S. has over 35 years’ experience representing victims of drunk driving car accidents.
 When you have been seriously injured through no fault of your own you may need a legal advocate who will fight for the settlement you deserve.
 Free consultations and no up-front fees make hiring a car accident lawyer the right choice for many victims.
 Contact us today!

 National Drunk Driving Statistics

 Every year we see an uptick in serious car accidents between Thanksgiving and New Year’s Day; most likely a combination of the holidays (which means increased alcohol consumption and more cars on the road) and cold, wintery weather conditions.

 - In 2017, 10,874 people were killed in drinking and driving car accidents across the U.S.; representing about 25 percent of all traffic fatalities over the year.

 - In 2017, more than 300,000 were injured in drunk driving crashes.